edyatl/PDFSort/README.md

 * Optimizing the performance of the app to handle larger numbers of PDF files and larger file sizes.

 ### Contributing

-There are a number of ways that you could contribute to this project, including fixing bugs, adding new features, and improving the overall performance of the application.
-If you're interested in getting involved, I'd love to hear from you!

-Any ideas, patches, bug reports and so on are always welcome.
+If you're interested in contributing to this project, there are many ways to get involved.
+You can fix bugs, add new features, and improve the overall performance of the application.
+Your ideas, patches, bug reports, and suggestions are always welcome.